This post may contain affiliate links. Please see my full disclosure for more information.

 That's a lot of info presented in a simple and clean layout!

-Tetheredandtold used letter stamps and even some yellow stars to create a unique monthly spread.
+Tetheredandtold used lower case letter stamps and even some yellow stars to create a unique monthly spread.
 Rather than having boxes for every day, she created a simple numbered column down the center of the page.

 This way, there is space to the left and right for adding up to two items for every day of the month.